arunksoman/PCPL-electro/README.md

 > `Password : ar3k57u4`
 > Then access your RPi using Windows RD Client. `Your ip address: 192.168.43.215`

 > Caution: The RPi is now in DHCP mode.
-So that ip address will change with different ssid and passwd.
+So that ip address will change with different ssid and passwd of wi-fi network you connected after a reboot.
+So try to use above ssid and passwd everytime.
 > `RPi username: pi`
 > `password: raspberry`